PramodhKumar3/System-Design/README.md

 ## 🪶 6.
 Flyweight Pattern – Text Rendering

+**Definition:** **Flyweight** is a structural design pattern that lets you fit more objects into the available amount of RAM by sharing common parts of state between multiple objects instead of keeping all of the data in each object.

 🧩 **Use Case (Detailed):**
 A document has thousands of characters with repeating fonts and styles.